What Does it Take to Be a Crossing Guard?

 There were about 74,300 jobs for Crossing Guard in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Crossing Guard by 2026.
-There will be an estimated 14,500 positions for Crossing Guard per year.
+Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.

 The states with the most job growth for Crossing Guard are Utah, Nevada, and Idaho.
 Watch out if you plan on working in Maine, New Jersey, or South Dakota.
 These states have the worst job growth for this type of profession.

 How Much Does a Crossing Guard Make?